Sivapriyajl/customer-churn-analysis-and-prediction/README.md

   ## Project Overview

 Customer churn refers to the phenomenon where customers stop using a company’s services within a specific period.
 For subscription-based businesses like telecom providers, understanding and predicting churn is critical, as retaining existing customers is generally more cost-effective than acquiring new ones.
-The project utilizes SQL for data handling, Python for data processing and modeling and Power BI to create an interactive dashboard that visualizes key insights and trends related to churn.
+The project utilizes SQL for data handling, Python for data analysis and modeling and Power BI to create an interactive dashboard that visualizes key insights and trends related to churn.

 ## Dataset